Washington state’s new policing reforms causing confusion, mental health responders say

 Debate over language

-A memo released last month by the state Attorney General’s Office said HB 1310 “does not prohibit peace officers from responding to community caretaking calls, including mental health calls.”
+A memo last month from the state Attorney General’s Office, which was released by Democratic lawmakers, said HB 1310 “does not prohibit peace officers from responding to community caretaking calls, including mental health calls.”

 Democratic lawmakers, including Rep. Jesse Johnson, D-Federal Way and sponsor of the bill, said the law doesn’t get in the way of the state’s involuntary detention law itself.